Japan and the EU in the global economy – challenges and opportunities

 The conference and exchange offered a unique opportunity to deepen the economic understanding of two major economies facing similar challenges and opportunities.
 It brought together scholars from Kobe University, Bruegel and Fondation France-Japon de l’EHESS (École des Hautes Etudes en Sciences Sociales), as well as selected outside speakers from Japan and the EU from government and leading policy institutions.

-- Event notes download
+- Event notes

 - Speech by Peter Praet

-- Biographies of the speakers download
+- Biographies od the speakers

 - How did the Japanese economy really adjust?
 Lessons for Europe, presentation by Sébastien Lechevalier download